yam0d/honours-project/RData/README.md

-# honours-project
+# R Data

-This repo contains the data generating process for index data and charts.
+- this folder contains the updated .RData that for a specific market index